nonforgettable/automatic-backup-backup/README.md

 1. Open terminal
 2. type the command below
 ./backup
-3. Everything should be backed up inside your
+3. Everything should be backed up inside your documents folder